Mamurooyiboluawhore/art/serializers.md

 ```bash
 os.environ.setdefault('DJANGO_SETTINGS_MODULE', 'core.settings')
 ```
-> This will point to the renamed `core` app. it is a way of telling your computer that all the basic configurations are now in the `core` app
+> This will point to the renamed `core` app.
+It is a way of telling your computer that all the basic configurations are now in the `core` app.

 Save and exit

-Run your server to ensure everything is working as indeed
+Run your server to ensure everything is working as indeed.
 ```bash
 python manage.py runserver
 ```